 Magical culinary tour of the East Midlands

 Pies.
 Tons of them.
-Over 900, including 50 Melton Mowbray, 40 Beef and Stilton, and one Eel and Chocolate (true).
-It was while surrounded by these, judging at the 2012 British Pie Awards – held annually in Melton Mowbray – that I started to plan my food road trip of Rutland, Leicestershire and Lincolnshire.
+Over 900 chunks of lard-infused goodness, including 50 Melton Mowbray, 40 Beef and Stilton, and one Eel and Chocolate (true).
+It was while surrounded by these, judging at the British Pie Awards – held annually in Melton Mowbray – that I started to mentally plan my food road trip of Leicestershire, Rutland and Lincolnshire.

-I mention the ferret because the owner acquired it from the town’s extraordinary weekly livestock market.
-This ancient town centre institution – location of the East Midlands Food Festival – offers the food shopping equivalent of a double chilli vodka.
+I mention the ferret because the owner acquired it from the town’s extraordinary weekly farmers’ market.
+This ancient town centre institution – location of the Melton Mowbray Food Festival and home to Round Corner Brewery since 2018 – offers the food shopping equivalent of a double chilli vodka.
 Where supermarkets dull the senses, Melton market slaps you around the cheeks.
 A collection of huge open barns, up to 6,000 sheep and 300 cattle are sold here weekly via farmers’ mysterious hand signals.
-It’s not just livestock – also on sale are pies, cheese, meat, honey, fish and veg.
+It’s not just livestock – also on sale are pies, beer in Round Corner’s tap room, cheese, meat, honey, fish and veg.
 But my favourite part is the Fur and Feather auction, where you can buy a brace of pheasant for around £1.60, or a freshly shot hare for £3.
 Waitrose this ain’t – it feels like stepping back in time.
-You can even buy a live ferret if you so desire.
+You could even buy a live ferret if you so desire.

-Stick your pheasants in the boot: we’re heading north into the Vale of Belvoir.
+Stick your pheasants in the boot: we’re heading north into the Vale of Belvoir (pronounced ‘Bee-ver’ – GCSE French-style interpretations may be ridiculed).
 As you drive, look for numerous Long Clawson Dairy signs marking farm entrances.
-Clawson Dairy, in the heart of the Vale, is a farmers’ co-operative and is the largest producer of Stilton in the world.
-It makes 6,700 tonnes of cheese a year using 58 million litres of milk from 42 herds, all grazed within 25 miles.
+Clawson Dairy, in heart of the Vale, is a farmers’ co-operative and is the largest producer of Stilton in the world.
+It makes 6,700 tonnes of cheese a year using 58 million litres of milk extracted from 42 herds, all grazed within 25 miles.